-Spectrum caps establish the maximum total bandwidth a bidder is permitted to acquire in the auction-in each band.
+Spectrum caps establish the maximum total bandwidth a bidder is permitted to acquire in the auction.
 The spectrum caps have been set in the overall framework for the award.
 There are two spectrum caps in the auction:

-- a cap of 80 MHz in the 2.6 GHz band (including both FDD and TDD, counting a each 2 x 5 MHz FDD lot as 10 MHz); and - a cap of 120 MHz in the 3.6 GHz band.
+- a cap of 80 MHz in the 2.6 GHz band (including both FDD and TDD, counting a 2 x 5 MHz FDD lot as 10 MHz); and - a cap of 120 MHz in the 3.6 GHz band.